 - the Aggressive Fund's investment objective is to achieve a real rate of return (after tax at the highest PIR rate and after investment fees and costs) of 3.25% pa over rolling three year periods; - it is expected to have a negative return frequency of 1 in 3.5 years, using the investment modelling assumptions adopted by the investment consultant.

-This option is suitable for members willing to take a reasonable risk for potentially higher returns over the longer term through selected domestic and international asset classes with perceived growth potential.
+This option is suitable for members willing to take a reasonable amount of risk for potentially higher but more volatile returns over the long term.

 Growth Fund